itext/itextpdf/README.md

 - Encryption, hashing & digital signatures

-### [iText][itext] consists of several jars.
+### [iText 5][itext] consists of several jars.

-The main iText release contains:
+The main release contains:
 - ```itextpdf-x.y.z.jar```: the core library
 - ```itext-xtra-x.y.z.jar```: extra functionality (PDF 2!)
 - ```itext-pdfa-x.y.z.jar```: PDF/A-related functionality
 - ```xmlworker-x.y.z.jar```: XML (and HTML) functionality

-iText is hosted on https://github.com/itext/itextpdf
+iText 5 is hosted on https://github.com/itext/itextpdf

 You can find the latest releases here:
 - http://github.com/itext/itextpdf/releases/latest

-You can also [build iText from source][building].
+You can also [build iText 5 from source][building].

-We also have a tool that can help you debug PDFs:
+We also have RUPS — a tool that can help you debug PDFs.
+It's hosted on http://github.com/itext/rups
-- ```itext-rups-x.y.z.jar```
-RUPS is hosted on http://github.com/itext/rups

-If you have an idea on how to improve iText and you want to submit code, please read our [Contribution Guidelines][contributing].
+If you have an idea on how to improve iText 5 and you want to submit code, please read our [Contribution Guidelines][contributing].

 iText is licensed as [AGPL][agpl] software.